Control of uniflagellar soft robots at low Reynolds number using buckling instability

 Here, we provide the details of converting the information embedded in the generated trajectories, ${\bf x}_0(t_0 \leq t< t_0+ t_H+ t_L)$ into the form of the data we use in the control algorithm, $(t_H, t_L, h, \alpha, \beta, l)$.
-Since the robot's before-turning trajectory, initial direction of motion, and initial orientation do not depend on its steering angles and consequently inputs $t_H$ and $t_L$, equations \eqref{obj_1}--\eqref{u} and \eqref{unv} are valid here.
-Therefore, $a_{1:4}$ can be calculated from equation \eqref{a_i} with $t$ replaced by $t_0$, and in the same way, ${\bf v}$, ${\bf n}$, and ${\bf w}$ can be calculated from equations \eqref{u} and \eqref{unv} with $t$ replaced by $t_0$.
+Since the before-turning trajectory, initial direction of motion, and initial orientation of the robot do not depend on its steering angles and consequently inputs $t_H$ and $t_L$, Eqns.~(\ref{obj_1})--(\ref{u}) and Eqn.~(\ref{unv}) are valid here.
+Therefore, $a_{1:4}$ can be calculated from Eqn.~(\ref{a_i}) with $t$ replaced by $t_0$, and in the same way, ${\bf v}$, ${\bf n}$, and ${\bf w}$ can be calculated from Eqns.~(\ref{u}) and (\ref{unv}) with $t$ replaced by $t_0$.

-The next step is to parameterize the trajectory of the robot after the turning has stopped, that is, finding the unknowns in the linear relationships $y=b_1x+b_2$ and $z=b_3x+b_4$, parameterizing the after-turning linear trajectory.
+The next step is to parameterize the trajectory of the robot after the turning has stopped, that is, finding the unknowns in the linear relationships $y=b_1x+b_2$ and $z=b_3x+b_4$, which parameterize the after-turning linear trajectory.
 This amounts to satisfying the following conditions

 where the notation $t_e= t_0+ t_H+ t_L$ (the end point) has been used for compactness.
-The first condition in \eqref{b_eq} guarantees that the trajectories before and after turning are coplanar, leading to one equation (after setting the $x$ in two equations equal to each other), and the second conditions guarantee that the end position is on the trajectory, leading to two additional equations; in fact, ${\bf x}_0 (t_e)$ for different values of $t_e$ corresponds to different ${\bf p}_2$ points in Fig. \ref{sketch_2}.
+The first condition in Eqn.~(\ref{b_eq}) guarantees that the trajectories before and after turning are coplanar, leading to one equation (after setting the $x$ in two equations equal to each other), and the second conditions guarantee that the end position is on the trajectory, leading to two additional equations; in fact, ${\bf x}_0 (t_e)$ for different values of $t_e$ corresponds to different ${\bf p}_2$ points in Fig.~\ref{sketch_2}.
 The fourth equation required to determine $b_{1:4}$ is obtained by fitting the best line in the mentioned form ($y=b_1x+b_2$ and $z=b_3x+b_4$) to the trajectory of the robot, that is, solving the following optimization problem